kitschpatrol/ambient-novel/README.md

 ## Overview

 The "Ambient Novel" website was created as a home or Scott Wayne Indiana's book _The Valentine Mob_.
-After several iterations, an interface approach that allows for simultaneous playack, scrubbing of multiple narrated audio tracks.
+After several iterations, an interface approach that allows for simultaneous playback, scrubbing of multiple narrated audio tracks.

 ## Updating the content

-Certain data and assets are generated from the source data in `/data` and ouput to `/static`, `/data-generated` and `/src/lib/data`.
+Certain data and assets are generated from the source data in `/data` and output to `/static`, `/data-generated` and `/src/lib/data`.

 Takes about half an hour on my M1 Air to generate everything from scratch.